-In order to discretize Maxwell's equations with second-order accuracy for homogeneous regions where there no discontinuous material boundaries, FDTD methods store different field components for different grid locations.
+In order to discretize Maxwell's equations with second-order accuracy for homogeneous regions where there are no discontinuous material boundaries, FDTD methods store different field components for different grid locations.
 This discretization is known as a Yee lattice.

 More precisely, let a coordinate in the grid correspond to:

 where denotes the unit vector in the k-th coordinate direction.
-Then, the th component of or (or ) is stored for the locations
+Then, the th component of or (or ) is stored for the locations:

-The th component of , on the other hand, is stored for the locations
+The th component of , on the other hand, is stored for the locations:

-In two dimensions, the idea is similar except that we set .
+In two dimensions, the arrangement is similar except that we set .
 The 2d Yee lattice for the P-polarization (E in the xy plane and H in the z direction) is shown in the figure below.

 The consequence of the Yee lattice is that, whenever you need to access field components, e.g. to find the energy density or the flux , then the components need to be interpolated to some common point in order to remain second-order accurate.
 Meep automatically does this interpolation for you wherever necessary — in particular, whenever you compute energy density or flux, or whenever you output a field to a file, it is stored at the centers of each grid voxel: .